sainnhe/tmux-fzf/README.md

 - `foo` and `echo 'hello'` are separated by `\n` in `TMUX_FZF_MENU`, and you need to add another `\n` after `echo 'hello'`.
 - **DO NOT** add additional white spaces/tabs at the beginning of each line.
-- Commands are executed using `tmux -c`, so please make sure `tmux -c "your command"` makes sense.
+- Commands are executed using `tmux -c`, so please make sure `tmux -c "your command"` does work.

-## popup window
+## Popup Window

-Popup window is a new feature introduced in tmux 3.2 (hasn't been released yet).
-To enable it, you'll need to compile and install the latest development version of [tmux/tmux](https://github.com/tmux/tmux).
+Popup window is a new feature introduced in tmux 3.2 .
+To enable this feature, you'll need to have tmux >= 3.2 installed.

-For arch linux users, there is a package available in AUR: [tmux-git](https://aur.archlinux.org/packages/tmux-git)

-This feature is automatically enabled in the version >= 3.2, but you can disable it using `$TMUX_FZF_OPTIONS`, see [fzf behavior](https://github.com/sainnhe/tmux-fzf#fzf-behavior).
+This feature is automatically enabled in tmux >= 3.2, but you can disable it using `$TMUX_FZF_OPTIONS`, see [Fzf Behavior](#fzf-behavior).

 # Customization

-## key binding
+## Key Binding

 For example, to use `prefix` + `C-f` (Ctrl+F), add this line to your `~/.tmux.conf`